City-of-Helsinki/yjdh/backend/kesaseteli/README.md

 Swagger UI is served from `/api_docs/swagger/`.
 ReDoc is served from `/api_docs/redoc/`.

 The schema is generated from the Kesäseteli backend code at runtime.
-There is no committed `openapi.yaml` artifact in this repository.
+There is no committed OpenAPI schema artifact in this repository.

 ### Summer Voucher Configuration